-- 23. Referral of juvenile to Director of Childcare and Protection Agency. - 24.
+- 23. Referral of the juvenile to the Director of the Childcare and Protection Agency. - 24.
 Duty of police officer in relation to child.

+PART V

-PART V DETENTION OF JUVENILES BEFORE SENTENCING
+DETENTION OF JUVENILES BEFORE SENTENCING

 - 25. Taking of statements.

-- 26. Release from custody by police officer where juvenile arrested for offence not listed in Schedule.
+- 26. Release from custody by police officer where juvenile is arrested for offence not listed in Schedule.

-- 27. Release from custody by police officer where juvenile arrested for offence listed in the Schedule.
+- 27. Release from custody by police officer where juvenile is arrested for offence listed in the Schedule.

 - 28. Holding of juvenile in custody.

 - 29. Contents of summons or recognizance.

 - 30. Failure of juvenile to appear.

 - 31. Taking juvenile before court.

 - 32. Detention not a substitute for social measures.

 - 33. Detention presumed unnecessary.

 - 34. Temporary holding facility.

 - 35. Placement of juvenile in care of an adult.